image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 Instructions

-• Heat oil in a large oven-safe skillet (about 3 quarts or 12" diameter) over medium-high heat.
-(If you don't have an oven-safe skillet, simply transfer the beef mixture to a baking dish after cooking).
+• In a large oven-safe skillet (about 3 quarts or 12″ diameter), heat the oil over medium-high heat.
+(If you don’t have an oven-safe skillet, simply transfer the beef mixture to a baking dish before topping with the potatoes.)

-• Add carrots, celery and onion and cook until onion is softened and translucent.
-Stir in garlic, salt and pepper and cook 1 minute.
+• Add the carrots, celery, and onion and cook for 8 to 10 minutes, until the onion is softened and the carrots are almost tender.
+Stir in the salt, garlic, and pepper and cook for 1 minute.

-• Add beef and cook until completely browned.
+• Add the beef and cook, stirring, until completely browned, about 3 to 4 minutes.

-• Whisk together broth and corn starch.
-Add broth and scrape any browned bits off the bottom of the pan.
+• In a small bowl, whisk together the broth and cornstarch.
+Add to the skillet and use a wooden spoon to scrape any browned bits off the bottom of the pan.

 Mashed Potatoes

-• Place potatoes in a large pot and cover with cold water.
+• Place the potatoes in a large pot and cover with cold water.
 Salt well and bring to a boil over high heat.
-Reduce heat and boil until tender, about 10-12 minutes.
+Boil for 10 to 12 minutes, until tender.

 Assembly

-• Melt 2 tablespoons butter and brush over the top of the potatoes.
+• Melt the remaining 2 tablespoons of butter and brush it over the top of the potatoes.

-• Bake for 20-25 minutes, until light golden brown and heated through.
+• Bake for 20 to 25 minutes, until light golden brown and heated through.

 Want to save this recipe?